Office of Admissions

 Visitors to Iowa State University are always welcome!

 The Soults Family Visitor Center, located in the Memorial Union, is open Monday through Friday from 8 a.m. until 5 p.m., and most Saturday mornings from 9 a.m. until 1 p.m. when classes are in session.
 Counselors are available to speak with prospective students and their families about admission, financial aid, housing, student life, academic programs and other opportunities.
-Visitors are offered student-guided walking tours of campus and the residence halls along with an enrollment presentation and an academic information session.
+Visitors are offered student-guided walking tours of campus and the residence halls along with a Preview of Iowa State presentation and an academic information session.

 Prospective students and parents are encouraged to visit the campus and the Soults Family Visitor Center.
 Arrangements for a campus visit or registration for "Experience Iowa State" or "Transfer Visit Days" open house programs can be made at www.admissions.iastate.edu or by contacting the Soults Family Visitor Center at 800-262-3810 or locally at 515-294-5836.